 Parents choose to homeschool for many different reasons.
 Some parents homeschool to avoid bullying at school or customize their child’s curriculum to match their needs better.
 Comparatively, some homeschool for more stability in response to school closures and the pandemic.
 At the same time, others choose to homeschool to help their child with their professional career.

 There are so many different reasons to homeschool, yet homeschoolers still have a stigma attached.
-In comparison, I could share statistics with you and show you great numbers of all the homeschoolers that went onto University and have outstanding careers.
+In comparison, I could share statistics with you and show you great numbers of all the homeschoolers that went to University and have outstanding careers.
 Sometimes it’s easier to see a familiar face.
 This is why we are checking out 20 celebrities you probably didn’t know were homeschooled.

 #1 Selena Gomez